dwt/pyexpect/README.md

                 self.assert_something('fnord')
         main()

-    That will give you output like this:
+    It will give you output like this:

         FAIL: test_something (__main__.Test)
         ----------------------------------------------------------------------